jobairkhan/template/README.md

  - Go to the Template.DAL folder
  - Execute ` dotnet ef database update `

+### Web
+Set Template.Api as your startup project and run on kestrel.

 ## Develpoment Tips

 ### "Migration commands"